trans-travel/trans-travel/us/wa.md

  * Some surgeries are available for trans youth.
  * If [HB1971](https://legiscan.com/AR/text/HB1916/2025) is signed by
-   the Governor, Washington insurance plans would be required to cover 12-month prescriptions of certain hormones (those not covered by controlled substance laws, so testosterone would not be covered).
+   the Governor, Washington insurance plans would be required to cover 12-month prescriptions of certain hormones (6-months for testosterone).
    (updated Apr.
 17, 2025)
  * A [federal executive
    order](https://www.whitehouse.gov/presidential-actions/2025/01/protecting-children-from-chemical-and-surgical-mutilation/)